 Pima County Superior Court convicted defendant on two felony counts of aggravated driving under the influence.
 (Arizona’s aggravated DUI law is ARS § 28-1383.)
 She was sentenced to concurrent four-month prison terms followed by concurrent five-year probationary terms.
 The first felony DUI count was driving impaired to the slightest degree; the second count was driving with a blood alcohol concentration (BAC) of 0.08 or higher.
 ARS § 28-1381(A)(1) and (A)(2), respectively.

 The defendant filed a pretrial motion to suppress blood test results because the blood sample was drawn without valid consent and without a warrant.
 In the motion, she claimed all blood sample evidence was the product of an unconstitutional warrantless search and seizure by police.
-As her Fourth Amendment rights had been violated, all blood test evidence should be suppressed under the exclusionary rule as inadmissibly obtained.
-After evidentiary hearing, the trial court denied the pretrial motion.
+As her Fourth Amendment rights had been violated, all blood test evidence should be suppressed under the exclusionary rule as inadmissible due to how it was obtained.
+After an evidentiary hearing, the trial court denied the pretrial motion.
 Defendant filed a timely appeal.

 The sole issue on appeal was whether the good-faith exception to the exclusionary rule of evidence applied to the blood test in this case.
 The defendant argued it did not and that the trial court erred in denying her motion to suppress BAC test results.
 The Arizona Court of Appeals upheld the trial court’s ruling.
 Blood test results were properly admitted into evidence under the good-faith exception to the exclusionary rule.